The matroid secretary problem for minor-closed classes and random matroids: Proper Minor-Closed Classes

 We can now prove Theorem~\ref{main}, which we restate here. \begin{reptheorem}{main} Suppose that Hypothesis~\ref{structure} holds.
 If $p$ is prime and $\cM$ is a proper minor-closed subclass of the $\mathbb{F}_p$-representable matroids, then there exists $c = c(\cM)$ so that every $M \in \cM$ has a $c$-competitive matroid secretary algorithm. \end{reptheorem} \begin{proof} Let $k,n$ and $t$ be the integers given for $\cM$ by Hypothesis~\ref{structure}.
 Let $\cM_1$ denote the class of matroids having perturbation distance at most $t$ from some represented frame matroid.
 Let $\cM_2$ denote the class of matroids with no $U_{2,p+2}$-minor or $M(K_n)$-minor.
-By Theorem~\ref{frame} and Lemma~\ref{perturb}, every matroid in $\cM_1$ has a $2e(e+1)^t$-competitive matroid secretary algorithm.
-Corollary~\ref{secexcludeclique} gives a $ep^{p^{3n}}$-competitive matroid secretary algorithm for each matroid in $\cM_2$.
-It is also easy to show that $U_{2,p+2}$ is not $\mathbb{F}_p$-representable.
-Thus, by Hypothesis~\ref{structure} every $M \in \cM$ is a restriction of a matroid $M'$ having a proper tree-decomposition $(T,\cX)$ of thickness at most $k$ so that $M|\cl_{M'}(X_v) \in \cM_1 \cup \cM_2$ for each $v \in V(T)$.
-By Theorem~\ref{treealgorithm}, every such $M'$ has a $c$-competitive matroid secretary algorithm, where $c = (e+1)^k\max\left(2e(e+1)^t,ep^{p^{3n}}\right)$.
-By Lemma~\ref{deletion}, the same is true for every $M \in \cM$. \end{proof}
+By Theorem~\ref{frame} and Lemma~\ref{perturb}, every matroid in $\cM_1$ has a $4(e+1)^t$-competitive matroid secretary algorithm.
+Corollary~\ref{secexcludeclique} gives an $ep^{p^{3n}}$-competitive matroid secretary algorithm for each matroid in $\cM_2$.